-West Bengal WBSCTE JEXPO, VOCLET 2018: Results to be declared tomorrow at webscte.co.in
+West Bengal WBSCTE JEXPO, VOCLET 2018: Results declared at webscte.co.in

-WBSCTE JEXPO, VOCLET 2018: West Bengal State Council of Technical & Vocational Education & Skill Development (WBSCTVESD) or WBSCTE will release the results of JEXPO 2018 on May 31.
+WBSCTE JEXPO, VOCLET 2018: West Bengal State Council of Technical & Vocational Education & Skill Development (WBSCTVESD) or WBSCTE has declared the results of JEXPO 2018, June 1, 2018.
+Anupam Kumar Gupta topped in the VOCLET examination, and Soumik Dutta secured the first position in JEXPO examination.
+This year, around 66,152 candidates appeared for the JEXPO examination, while 10,997 candidates sat for the VOCLET examination.

 All the students who appeared for the examination can check the results through webscte.co.in, exametc.com, indiaresults.com, examresults.net, results.shiksha.
 This year, the examination was conducted on Sunday, April 29.
-Students can pre-register their Enrolment Number and Mobile Number at http://www.exametc.com to get the result free on SMS soon after result release.

 Steps to download the JEXPO 2018 results